Discover hundreds of clinical trials for virtually all types of cancer.

 Diagnostic tests for eye cancer

-Through the Henry Ford Department of Ophthalmology and the Josephine Ford Cancer Institute, patients with eye cancer have access to advanced diagnostic tests and surgical treatments.
+Through the Henry Ford Department of Ophthalmology and the Henry Ford Cancer Institute, patients with eye cancer have access to advanced diagnostic tests and surgical treatments.
 All eye cancer diagnosis begins with a thorough physical examination, followed by any necessary imaging tests, which may include:

 - Computed tomography (CT)